AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 # Connecting SubWallet to Astar

 SubWallet is the comprehensive non-custodial wallet solution for Polkadot, Substrate & Ethereum ecosystems.
 Built on top of Polkadot {.js}, SubWallet focuses on improving UX & UI.
 We envision a crypto wallet as a Web3 multiverse gateway through which users can enjoy multi-chain services with utmost ease and absolute security.
-This guide will show you how to manage your accounts, connect to and stake ASTR on the Astar Portal using SubWallet!
+This guide will show you how to manage your accounts, your tokens, stake your tokens in-app, and connect to the Astar Portal using SubWallet!

 ## Install SubWallet